jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/faq.rst

 -------------------------------------------------

 A ``region`` option is required when creating a client, and is specified using a string value.
-For a list of available AWS Regions and endpoints, see `AWS Regions and Endpoints <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ in the |AWS-gr|.
+For a list of available AWS Regions and endpoints, see :AWS-gr:`AWS Regions and Endpoints <rande>` in the |AWS-gr|.

 .. code-block:: php